KryQ/nRF52-Project-Template/README.md

 # Info
-Basic UART example working with fifo and interrupts.
-No flow control and parity check
-pin 0,17 as RX
+Basic TWI/I2C example.
+It's written in polling mode. pin 0,13 as SCL
-and 0,20 as TX
+and 0,15 as SDA

 ⚠ If you arent connecting rx pull it up to vcc as otherwise you will be met with break interrupt and hange there.